-Adobe Express is a media creation platform that works in a web browser and a mobile app.
-Adobe Express for K12 Education is a free platform for K–12 students and teachers that also includes access to the Adobe Photoshop Express mobile app and Adobe Premiere Rush, a desktop video creation platform.
+Adobe Express is a media creation platform that's available on the web as well as via a mobile app.
+There's a free K12 education platform for schools that also includes access to the Adobe Photoshop Express mobile app and Adobe Premiere Rush, a desktop video creation platform.
 Teachers and students use their Google Education accounts to log in to Adobe Express; teachers can provide students an access code to join.

 Most novice users will start by selecting a template for a presentation, poster, or other type of document and then modifying it to fit their needs.
 You can also use Adobe Express to create videos, edit images, make PDFs and GIFs, and generate QR codes.
 Students can invite each other to collaborate on their projects.
 It's super easy to share and publish work too.
 You can share it via link, email, social media, Google Classroom, or Microsoft Teams, send it to Google Drive, or download it to your device.
 Adobe Express also supports several types of integrations with a variety of popular classroom platforms including Clever, Classlink, Canvas, Blackboard, Book Creator, Wakelet, and Flip.

 Full Disclosure: Adobe and Common Sense Education have partnered in the past.